Havsalt/charz/README.md

 ## Regarding testing

 Tests for `charz` are currently manual and only somewhat implemented.
-Until I find a testing tool I like, things will be manual, just so I know if the critical parts work.

-**NOTE**: Tests cannot be run from `current working directory` at the moment!
-I'll just monkeypatch it to run on my machine *-famose last words*.
+The plan is to use `pytest`, however, it's hard to make work since `charz` is meant for long-running tasks, including IO.

 ## Versioning